Q: When do I have to connect to the system?

 Q: Can I install the grinder pump myself?

-A: Yes.
-You can install the pump yourself; however, you must attend an information seminar sponsored by HTSA before any installation work can begin.
-All installations must be inspected by HTSA BEFORE being covered.
-Failure to have this inspection will invalidate the warranty on the grinder pump and the property owner will be responsible for all maintenance and repair bills.
+A: Yes, you can install the pump yourself; however you must attend an information seminar sponsored by the Authority before any installation work can begin.
+All installations must be inspected by the Authority BEFORE being covered.
+Failure to have this inspection will invalidate the warrantee on the grinder pump and the property owner will be responsible for all maintenance and repair bills.

-Q: Does the connection to the HTSA sewer system have to be inspected?
+Q: Does the connection have to be inspected?

 A: Yes.
-Before your connection to the sewer sytem can be buried, it must be inspected by an HTSA representative to ensure proper connection and compliance with regulations.
-Failure to have this inspection will invalidate the warranty on the grinder pump and the property owner will be responsible for all maintenance and repair bills.
+Before your connection can be buried, it must be inspected by an Authority representative to ensure proper connection and compliance with regulations.
+Failure to have this inspection will invalidate the warrantee on the grinder pump and the property owner will be responsible for all maintenance and repair bills.

 Q: What if there is damage to my property during installation?